Parents and caregivers should take a moment to consider these two questions:

 - How much time each day does your child or teen spend using digital devices?

-“We’re living in a distracted world,” says Stacy Leatherwood, M.D., pediatrician and Physician Champion of Childhood Wellness with Henry Ford Health System’s LiveWell.
+“We’re living in a distracted world,” says Stacy Leatherwood Cannon, M.D., pediatrician and physician champion of childhood wellness with Henry Ford Health System’s LiveWell.

-A study published in JAMA Pediatrics found when parents limit the type and amount of time kids spend on “screen time,” kids get more sleep, do better in school, behave better and reap other health benefits.
+A study published in JAMA Pediatrics found when parents limit the type and amount of time kids spend on screens, kids get more sleep, do better in school, behave better and reap other health benefits.

-Leatherwood adds that Henry Ford doctors are encouraging a “5-2-1-0” approach to developing healthy habits.
-She explains that this means eating 5 fruits and vegetables each day, limiting screen time to 2 hours daily, getting 1 hour of physical activity every day and zero sweetened drinks.
+Leatherwood adds that Henry Ford doctors encourage a “5-2-1-0” approach to developing healthy habits.
+She explains that this means eating 5 fruits and vegetables each day, limiting screen time to 2 hours daily, getting 1 hour of physical activity every day and 0 sweetened drinks.

 According to a Kaiser Family Foundation study, the average 8- to 10-year-old spends nearly eight hours a day with a variety of different media.
 Older children and teens spend more than 11 hours per day.